 The Incremental Development of the ASEAN-China Strategic Intellectual Property Partnership

-HANDBOOK ON INTELLECTUAL PROPERTY LAW IN SOUTHEAST ASIA, Christoph Antons, ed., Edward Elgar Publishing, 2016
+INTELLECTUAL PROPERTY LAW IN SOUTHEAST ASIA, Christoph Antons and Michael Blakeney, eds., Edward Elgar Publishing, 2020

 Date Written: September 8, 2015